Motors and Impossible Firing Patterns in the Parallel Chip-Firing Game: Motors

 \section{Motors}

 Let $G$ be a graph.
 Suppose we wish to study the periodic behavior of games on $G$, focusing on a particular subgraph $H \subseteq G$.
 Consider

-the set of vertices ``just outside'' of $H$.
+the boundary of $H$.
 Knowing the initial chip configuration on $\V[H] \cup X$ is in general not enough to determine all subsequent configurations because vertices in $X$ may have interactions with vertices outside of $\V[H] \cup X$.
 However, we do know that every vertex assumes a pattern of firing and waiting that repeats periodically as soon as a game reaches a periodic position.
 Therefore, we can simulate the presence of the rest of $G$ by having each vertex in $X$ fire with a regular pattern regardless of the number of chips it receives.

 The $\emph{firing sequence}$ of a vertex $v$ in game $\s$ is the sequence $(\firing{v}{t})_{t \in \nats}$.
 A \emph{motorized parallel chip-firing game}, or simply ``motorized game'', on $G$ is a game $\s$ obeying \eqref{gameDef} with a non-empty set of \emph{motors} $\mots \subseteq \V$.
 Each motor follows a predetermined firing sequence, firing without regard for the normal rules of the parallel chip-firing game, which means, for example, that a motor may have a negative number of chips.
 Put another way, for each $m \in \mots$, $\firing{m}{t}$ does not depend on $\chips{m}{t}$.
 The term ``ordinary game'' refers to a game with no motors when there is ambiguity.
 A motorized game is shown in Figure~\ref{motorizedTreeNoGlider}.